-It has been previously hypothesized that that the tight junction acts directly in mechanotransduction of osmolarity gradients and regulation of cell volume (Tokuda and Yu, 2019).
-Osmotic stress locally impact shear stress at the tight junction and, via, action on mechanosensitive cytoskeleton may impact the activity of ion channels regulating regulatory volume increase (Figure 6B).
-Without functioning tight junctions, sub-confluent or inhibited tissue may lose its ability to detect the osmotic pressure gradient due to the hypertonic conditions, resulting in the downstream effect of active NKCC ion channels facilitating RVI.
-In contrast, fully confluent and uninhibited epithelial monolayers sense this shear stress at their "leak-proof" tight junctions, and this results in the suppression of volume homeostasis.
+It has previously been hypothesized that that the tight junction acts directly in mechanotransduction of osmolarity gradients and regulation of cell volume (Tokuda and Yu, 2019).
+Osmotic stress locally impacts stress at the tight junction and via action on mechanosensitive cytoskeleton may impact the activity of ion channels regulating RVI (Figure 6B).
+Without functioning tight junctions, subconfluent or inhibited tissue may lose its ability to detect the osmotic pressure gradient due to the hypertonic conditions, as an immature or disrupted tight junctional structure would cause increased paracellular transport and the absence of any shear stress between the apical and basal surfaces of the tissue, resulting in the downstream effect of active NKCC ion channels facilitating RVI.
+In contrast, fully confluent and uninhibited epithelial monolayers sense this stress at their "leak-proof" tight junctions, and this results in the suppression of volume homeostasis through as yet unknown intercellular signaling.
+This model is supported by evidence that hydrostatic pressure on the tight junction affects both the localization of the tight junction protein claudin-1, which instead disperses to the cytoplasm, and lateral actin structure (Tokuda et al., 2009), meaning that stress on the tight junction causes tangible changes to the actin cytoskeleton.
+In turn, the actin cytoskeleton has been shown to regulate and organize variety of ion channels and related transporters associated with volume regulation (Papakonstanti et al., 2000; Mazzochi et al., 2006).
+Specifically, in airway epithelial tissue, actin stabilization has been found to activate NKCC1 channels through the serine-threonine protein kinase PKC-δ (Liedtke et al., 2003).